XML concepts

 Training method

-Theory with demonstrations.
+Theory with demonstrations and exercises.

 Duration